Estimated reading time: 2 minutes

-Even though me and my son’s dad are not together, I thought that it would be helpful to understand his perspective on our son’s diagnosis.
-He also has a diagnosis of 16p11.2 duplication, so I also wanted to know how he felt having a diagnosis later on in life.
+I thought that it would be helpful to take the time to understand my son’s dad’s perspective on our son’s autism and chromosome diagnosis.
+Likewise, his dad has a diagnosis of 16p11.2 microduplication.
+I also wanted to know how he felt receiving a diagnosis later on in life (adult diagnosis).

-Did you struggle to come to terms with our son’s diagnosis of 16p11.2 duplication and Autism Spectrum Disorder?
+Did you struggle to come to terms with our son’s diagnosis of 16p11.2 microduplication and Autism Spectrum Disorder?

 Yes and no. In one way I was relieved as I knew that his behaviour was different and at the same time I struggled as I didn’t want to accept it.